relativitydev/salesforce_rip_connector/README.md

 This will result in error CS0030, the proxy class is generated incorrectly where the datatype has been inappropriately created as a two-dimensional array.
 The issue can be resolved by modifing the incorrect two-dimensional array to a single-dimensional array (ListViewRecordColumn[][] modified to ListViewRecordColumn[] and ListViewColumn[][] to ListViewColumn[] in the \sForceService\Reference.cs).

+Enhancements for the future :
+* Add Object Type next to a field that could  potentially have the same name as another field (In another object).
+Right now, we only pull the cases object from salesforce.
+If we were to add functionality to pull data in from other Object Types, this would be something we implement.